spinnaker/spinnaker.github.io/guides/user/canary/stage/index.md

 ### Metric scope

-Metric scope is the where and when for your canary analysis.
+Metric scope defines where, when, and on what the canary analysis occurs.
 It describes the specific baseline and canary server groups, the start and end times and interval, and the cloud resource on which the baseline and canary are running.

 You can also refine the scope using [extended params](#extended-params).